wp-plugins/bepro-listings/readme.txt

 	14. Business Directory - Use our business and staff focused listing templates with alphabetic filter.
 Typical phone book type layout.
 	15. Vehicles - Lists cars, boats, trucks, planes, and other automobiles with their details
 	16. Reviews - Users can leave and search by star ratings
-	17. Origami (New) - Run multiple directories consecutively on the same domain like a true classifieds website
+	17. Origami - Separate search features when running multiple listing types on one website
-	18. Search (New) - Add predictive google maps address lookup and auto complete enhancements to the basic search feature
+	18. Search - Add predictive google maps address lookup and auto complete enhancements to the basic search feature
 	19. Tags - You and your members can tag your listings and allow users to search them via the tag widget
 	20. reCAPTCHA - Prevent spam and malicious submissions with this google reCAPTCHA system